18F/sslmate-cookbook/README.md

   It will prompt for your SSLMate and AWS credentials the first time it's run.
 It will then purchase the certificate and configure the defined ELBs to use it.
 3. **Tada!** That should be all that's necessary.
 A cron job will also get installed in `/etc/cron.daily/sslmate_example.com_auto_renew`.
 This will automatically download and install a new SSL certificate on a yearly basis when SSLMate renews your cert.

+### Public domain

+This project is in the worldwide [public domain](LICENSE.md).
+As stated in [CONTRIBUTING](CONTRIBUTING.md):

+> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+>
+> All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.